Yermo/nativescript-mapbox/README.md

 At this point on the `addMarkers` function can be used this way but I'm exploring the best way to expose all other options as well.

 ## Declaring a map programmatically

-If you want a quickstart, [clone our demo app](https://github.com/EddyVerbruggen/nativescript-mapbox-demo).
-And here's the comprehensive list of supported functions:

 ### show
 ```js